 although rare, can sometimes happen.
 Possible complications include:

-There is also the risk that the fracture won’t heal properly, and you’ll need repeat
+There is also the risk that the fracture won’t heal normally, and you’ll need repeat

 Your own risk of complications may vary according to your age, the anatomy of your